SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Methodology

-This technique works for the stroke lesion segmentation task because, according to some studies~\cite{2017Thresholds}, most stroke lesions are generally located in the gray matter and the white matter; the gray matter has a high cerebral blood flow level due to its high metabolic demand, and the white matter has a low blood supply, which is more susceptible to ischemia than other brain regions.

-\textbf{Relation with patch-based splitting methods.}\quad In a sense, the proposed augmentation strategy is a special kind of patch-based splitting method with anatomical motivation.
-However, we highlight that the patch-based splitting mainly boosts the size of the training dataset.
-In contrast, the proposed augmentation strategy leverage the high level of symmetry of the human brain~\cite{hugdahl_2005, LIU20091056}.
-Most importantly, patch-based splitting methods can still be used after our data augmentation.

-\subsection{Site-Invariant Learning}
+\subsubsection{Site-Invariant Learning}

-Due to the differences in the type of MR scanner, the imaging protocol, or population variation, intersite heterogeneity seriously influences model generalizability to a new, unseen site.
-To guide MAIN to convert multisite images into a site-unrelated style and the encoder of U-net to learn site-invariant representations, we further introduce a site classifier to identify the discrepancies among sites.
-In this paper, we use the gradient reversal layer in the site classifier to encourage MAIN and the encoder of U-net to minimize the intersite discrepancy.
-The network architecture of the site classifier, including its gradient reversal layer, is shown in Fig.~\ref{fig:architecture}(d); this kind of classifier has previously been known to be effective in domain adaptation fields~\cite{ganin2015unsupervised, NEURIPS2018_717d8b3d}.
+To minimize the inter-site discrepancy, we use the gradient reversal layer in the site classifier to encourage MAIN and the encoder of U-net.
+The network architecture of the site classifier with its gradient reversal layer is shown in Fig.~\ref{fig:architecture}(b), and it has previously been known to be effective in domain adaptation fields~\cite{ganin2015unsupervised, NEURIPS2018_717d8b3d}.

 The gradient reversal layer acts as an identity transformation during the forward propagation.
-However, during the backpropagation, it takes the gradient from the subsequent level and changes its sign (i.e., multiplies it by -1) before passing it to the preceding layer~\cite{ganin2016domain}.
-Therefore, the gradient reversal layer can help the encoder extract site-invariant features and the classifier predict sites simultaneously.
-We note that although adversarial training is widely used in domain adaptation, for our stroke lesion segmentation task with a small amount of data, the gradient reversal layer within the site classifier can be more easily trained than iteration optimization in the GAN framework.
-We also find that the gradient reversal layer is robust to the site-imbalanced data.
+During the backward propagation, it takes the gradient from the subsequent level and changes its sign (\ie, multiplies it by -1) before passing it to the preceding layer~\cite{ganin2016domain}.
+In this way, the gradient reversal layer can help the encoder extract site-invariant features and the classifier predicts sites simultaneously.
+Although adversarial training is widely used in domain adaptation, for our stroke lesion segmentation task with a small amount of data, the gradient reversal layer within the site classifier can be more easily trained than iteration optimization in the GAN framework~\cite{goodfellow2014generative}.
+We also find that the gradient reversal layer is robust to the site-imbalanced data, which is experimentally validated in Section~\ref{sec:exp:data_imbalanced}.